carbon-language/carbon-lang/docs/design/expressions/member_access.md

 A member `M` is accessed within a value `V` as follows:

--   If `M` is a member of interface `I`, then the member of the corresponding `impl T as I` is looked up and used in the place of `M`, where `T` is `V` if `V` can be evaluated and evaluates to a type, and `T` is the type of `V` otherwise.
+-   _`impl` lookup:_ If `M` is a member of interface `I` and `V` does not evaluate to a type-of-type, then the member of the corresponding `impl T as I` is looked up and used in the place of `M`, where `T` is `V` if `V` can be evaluated and evaluates to a type, and `T` is the type of `V` otherwise.
+The resulting `impl` member is not an immediate result.

--   If the member is an instance member -- a field or a method -- and was either named indirectly or was named directly within the type or type-of-type of the value, the result is:
+-   `_Instance binding`: If the member is an instance member -- a field or a method -- and is not an immediate result (as described above), `V` is implicitly converted to the `me` type of the member, and the result is:

-    -   For a field member, the corresponding subobject within the value.
+    -   For a field member, the corresponding subobject within the converted `V`.
     -   For a method, a _bound method_, which is a value `F` such that a function call `F(args)` behaves the same as a call to `M(args)` with the `me` parameter initialized by `V`.

--   Otherwise, the member access must be direct, and the result is the member, but evaluating the member access expression still evaluates `V`.
+-   If instance binding is not performed, the result is the member, but evaluating the member access expression still evaluates `V`.
 An expression that names an instance member can only be used as the second operand of a member access or as the target of an `alias` declaration.

+The first operand must be used in some way: an indirect access must result in either `impl` lookup, instance binding, or both.

 ```
 class A {